willybeans/Teacher_app/README.md

   - As a private lesson teacher, almost all of your students forget their assignemt notebook, the asssignment sheet music, or what the assignment was all together.
   - There are times when teachers need to get a replacement(substitute) teacher to fill in for a week or two.
 When this occurs, you have to write out the previous assignments of the students in a separate email.
   - Students often forget to read their assignments.
 This can allow us to email not only the student, but the parent as well as a reminder.
+  - As a tool for teachers, this can aid in remembering small notes for ourselves to remember certain things for each individual.

   ### What Stack?
 What is where?
   - MERN stack, using sass, ejs, webpack, nodemon.